About Linda

 What are Linda’s objectives?

-Linda is concerned about the inheritance tax she will leave her daughter.
+Linda is concerned that the inheritance tax liability will reduce the value of the estate her daughter can inherit.
 She also doesn’t want the estate to be forced to sell a property as it may have to be sold at a discount.
 On top of that, Linda is considering whether she might need a carer one day so she’s cautious about making any lifetime gifts.

 What does Linda get?